19 Must-Follow Mental Health Influencers on Instagram!

 Bio

-We love the light that has been shone on the importance of maternal mental health and postpartum depression (PPD).
-She also has product recommendations and a podcast associated with her account.
+We love the light that Chelsea shines on the topic of maternal mental health and postpartum depression (PPD).
+She also gives product recommendations and hosts a podcast associated with her account.

-Chelsea’s posts appear very relatable, and sometimes funny, to new moms.
-Her posts bring a lighthearted rawness to the stressful balancing act of motherhood.
+Chelsea’s posts are highly relatable to new moms—and sometimes funny.
+They bring a lighthearted rawness to the stressful balancing act of motherhood.

 @whatsyourgrief